lindavr/Docs/ContributorGuide/tools-and-setup.md

 ## Install Git for Windows

-Install Git for Windows from [http://git-scm.com/download/win](http://git-scm.com/download/win).
-This download installs the Git version control system, and it installs Git Bash, the command-line app that you will use to interact with your local Git repository.
+Install Software Freedom Conservancy's Git for Windows implementation from [http://git-scm.com/download/win](http://git-scm.com/download/win).
+This download installs the Git version control system, including Git Bash, the command-line app that you will use to interact with your local Git repository.

-You can accept all default settings, unless you want different behavior (ie: commands Git commands are available within the Windows command line, for instance)
+You can accept all default settings, unless you want different behavior (ie: commands Git commands are available within the Windows command line, for instance):

 <p align="center">
  ![GitHub profile example](./media/tools-and-setup/gitbashinstall-282-1.png)